 Notable features:

-- Targeted cushioning for protection and mesh ventilation zones for optimum moisture management and maximum breathability
+- Full cushion for protection and mesh ventilation zones for optimum moisture management and maximum breathability

 Pros:

-- Excellent craftsmanship (we like that the Performance Ski Full Cushion OTC come in cool camo patterns too) and high-quality fabric that breathes well and feels very comfortable
+- Excellent craftsmanship and high-quality fabric that breathes well and feels very comfortable and advanced construction techniques, delivering top-notch performance

-- Not too cushy but provide enough padding for support and comfort during skiing, snowshoeing, and other snow sports
+- Provide enough padding for support and comfort during skiing, snowshoeing, and other snow sports

 Cons: